FCMBench: The First Large-scale Financial Credit Multimodal Benchmark for Real-world Applications: Experiments

-Table \ref{tab:main_results} presents the detailed performance of VLMs on FCMBench.
-We also report the performance of our own vision-language model, named Qfin-VL-Instruct.
-The baseline model is trained on our in-house data and has a size of 32B.
-Currently, we are not ready to open-source the model due to safety and commercial concerns.
-Instead, we will provide a Gradio interface for public evaluation, and an open-source version of the model will be released in our future work.
+We conduct a multi-dimensional evaluation of SOTA VLMs on FCMBench to assess both benchmark difficulty and discriminability.

+As shown in Figure~\ref{fig:performance_distribution_and_challenges}(a), model F1 scores span roughly 25–65, with a mean performance of $44.8\pm10.3$.
+The wide dispersion indicates that FCMBench is non-trivial and provides strong resolution for separating model capabilities.

+Figure~\ref{fig:performance_distribution_and_challenges}(b) further shows consistent performance drops across all models under robustness challenges relative to normal capture settings, highlighting the sensitivity of FCMBench to real-world robustness interference.
+Together, these results demonstrate that FCMBench offers a rigorous and reliable evaluation protocol for both overall competence and robustness of modern VLMs.

+We observe a clear upward trend in performance over time (Figure~\ref{fig:performance_distribution_and_challenges}(c)).
+Since early 2025, the "best-in-class" performance has climbed from an F1 of $~40$ to over $60$, demonstrating rapid iterative improvements in VLMs.

+Figure~\ref{fig:performance_distribution_and_challenges}(d) confirms that scaling laws remain a reliable predictor of performance on our benchmark.
+Both Dense and Mixture-of-Experts (MoE) models show a positive correlation between total parameter count and average F1 score, with MoE models generally providing competitive performance at larger scales.

-Among commercial models, Gemini 3 Pro achieves the best average score (64.61), and leads in key reasoning tasks such as validity checking (VC = 89.11) and rationality review (RR = 69.90).
-Among open-source models, Qwen3-VL-235B and Qwen3-VL-32B are the strongest baselines (overall averages are 57.27 and 56.83).
-The OCR-dependent pipeline (DeepSeek-OCR + V3.2) underperforms end-to-end VLMs in general (overall = 36.59), highlighting the fragility of two-stage approaches.
-Our model achieves the best overall score (64.92), setting new highs on perception and hybrid reasoning tasks (DTR = 94.22, KIE = 45.38, IQE = 55.00, CC = 79.32), while still trailing Gemini 3 Pro on VC, NC, and RR.
+As shown in Table~\ref{tab:main_results}, Gemini 3 Pro and Gemini 3 Flash achieve the highest overall averages ($65.16$ and $64.94$, respectively).
+Among open-source models, Kimi-K2.5 and Qwen3.5-397B-A17B are the strongest baselines (overall averages are 60.58 and 53.38), which are comparable to other commercial models.
+The OCR-dependent pipeline (DeepSeek-OCR + V3.2) underperforms end-to-end VLMs in general (overall = 34.01), highlighting the fragility of two-stage approaches.